seraogianluca/RoomBooking/docs/Tutorial.md

 * Many-to-one
 * Many-to-many

 Each of these relations can be mapped as unidirectional and bidirectional association.
 This means that you can model them as an attribute on only one of the associated entities or both.
-The bidirectional association mapping is the most common way to model this relations with JPA and Hibernate.
+The bidirectional association mapping is the most common way to model these relations with JPA and Hibernate.

 The annotations to map the different kind of relation are self explaining: `@OneToMany`, `@ManyToOne`, `@ManyToMany`.